souffle-lang/souffle-lang.github.io/pages/docs/components.md

 One component can inherit from multiple super components using inheritance.
 The component elements of the super-components are passed on to the sub-component.
-Using inheritance is useful for larger programs and libraries and avoids code duplication.
+Using inheritance is helpful for larger programs and libraries and avoids code duplication.

 In the following example,